hannahapuan/jumpstartEth/README.md

 ```
 npm run ganache
 ```
-3. Open in new shell and migrate with truffle to find ganache and then start the app
+3. Open in new shell and migrate then start the app
 ```
 npm run migrate
 ```